Upstream#

 only if the condition variable for the response

-is not Note By default, responses during active health checks
+is not Note By default, responses during active health probes

 are not included in the calculation;